alvarorichard/HyperShell/README.md

 * help: Displays information about the built-in commands.

-*  Supports external commands like ls, cat, echo and more.
+*  Supports external commands like LS

 ## Contributing